openstack/tempest/README.rst

    config files located in the etc/ subdir created by the ``tempest init`` command.
 Tempest is expecting a tempest.conf file in etc/ so if only a sample exists you must rename or copy it to tempest.conf before making any changes to it otherwise Tempest will not know how to load it.
+For details on configuring tempest refer to the :ref:`tempest-configuration`.

 #.
 Once the configuration is done you're now ready to run Tempest.
 This can
    be done using the :ref:`tempest_run` command.
 This can be done by either